 Spotlight has a default maximum dataset size of 3 million records for datasets that applies both when adding new tables and when a dataset grows as a result of an operation (see Supported data: Data size for details)

 The dataset detail page displays user and machine-created metadata to help you better understand where a dataset comes from, what it contains, and how it is being used in Spotlight.

 Names can be up to 100 characters, cannot start with an (_) character or a space, and cannot contain a (`) character.

 400-characters to provide as much description as possible about the dataset.
 The more a dataset is documented, the more useful it becomes for collaboration.

 Properties help you capture the state and features of an asset as structured data.
 This includes "Status" (listed below) and other values that are customized for each asset type by your organization.
 Common properties include the person responsible for an asset's maintenance, how often the asset is supposed to be updated, and whether it has been trusted by a data steward.
 Using properties makes it easier to search for and categorize an asset (see "Find Assets: Find by other asset features").

 Select one of the options from this drop-down menu to indicate the current status of the dataset.
 The status will be prominently displayed on the detail page and in search results.

-The ten row table can be scrolled horizontally or expanded with the button to view the dataset's full 1000 row data preview.
+You can view a ten row preview of the data in this dataset by opening the Table Preview tab on the details page.
+This preview can be scrolled horizontally or expanded with the button to view the dataset's full 1000 row data preview.

 Shows all Workspaces that reference the dataset.
 If the dataset is referenced from multiple Workspaces, a clickable number will appear in this section.
 Click it to open the full list of Workspaces referencing this dataset.